 Risa Narita, A.I.A. is Founder and Principal of Narita Architects.
-Ms. Narita has fifteen years of experience in practice for residential, commercial, restaurant, retail, educational, and hospitality project types.
+Ms. Narita has over fifteen years of experience in practice for residential, commercial, restaurant, retail, educational, and hospitality project types.
 Her prior work experience at nationally recognized corporate and boutique atelier architecture offices helped establish the mission for this firm.
 She approaches every project with a quest for innovative design and attention to detail.

 Ms. Narita was born and raised in Yokohama, Japan and attended an international school since preschool.
 She started residing in the U.S. for her high school education at a New England boarding school in Massachusetts.
 She received her Bachelor of Architecture and Minor in Urban Planning from the University of Southern California.
 Immediately after obtaining her bachelor’s degree, she received her Masters of Architecture in Urban Design from Harvard University, Graduate School of Design.
 At Harvard, she studied under the Pritzker Prize recipient Swiss architects, Herzog and de Meuron, best known as architects of the Beijing Olympic Stadium (Bird’s Nest) and studied under Rodolpho Machado of Machado Silvetti.
 While a graduate student, she taught second year architecture studio at the Boston Architectural Center.
 After graduating Harvard and moving back to California, she taught the summer program and second year architecture studio at USC for three consecutive years.